Day centres and day care

 There may be a small charge for transport and meals provided by day centres.

 Usually people are referred to day centres or day care services by their family doctor (GP) or their public health nurse.
-People with intellectual disabilities or autism may be recommended for attendance at day services after an assessment of need.
+Day services may be recommended to people with intellectual disabilities or autism after an assessment of need.